-Off: 402, Turquoise, Nyati Empire, Kharadi, Pune - 411014 Mobile: +91 9960184564
+Company Secretary Off: 402, Turquoise, Nyati Empire, Kharadi, Pune - 411014 Mobile : +91 9960184564 Email : girish.gayathri@gmail.com

-The Corporate Governance Report for year ended March 31, 2020, prepared by the Company, contains details as stipulated in regulations 17 to 27 and clauses (b) to (i) of regulation 46(2) and para C and D of Schedule V of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended ("the Listing Regulations") ('applicable criteria') to the extent of compliance made by the Company considering the ongoing Corporate Insolvency Resolution Process.
+The Corporate Governance Report for year ended 31st March, 2021, prepared by the Company, contains details as stipulated in regulations 17 to 27 and clauses (b) to (i) of regulation 46(2) and para C and D of Schedule V of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended ("the Listing Regulations") ('applicable criteria') to the extent of compliance made by the Company considering the ongoing Corporate Insolvency Resolution Process.

 As per the provisions of Insolvency and Bankruptcy Code and provisions of Regulation 15 (2A) and (2B) of SEBI (LODR) as amended from time to time, the provisions specified in Regulations 17, 18, 19, 20 and 21, shall not be applicable during the corporate insolvency resolution process.
 However, the roles and responsibilities of the board of directors and the committees, specified in the respective regulations, shall be fulfilled by the interim resolution professional or resolution professional of the Company as required under the Code.
-Accordingly, the Resolution Professional has presented the Report on Corporate Governance for the financial year ended March 31, 2020.
+Accordingly, the Resolution Professional has presented the Report on Corporate Governance for the financial year ended March 31, 2021.